makrai/notes/pereira00-formal-grammar-and-information-theo.md

 * language-processing tasks as decision among a finite set of alternatives, or a ranking of alternatives
   1. classi­fy news into topics speci­fied by training examples;
-  1. a part-of-speech tagger assigns the most likely tags to the words in a document;
+  1. a POS tagger assigns the most likely tags to the words in a document;
-  1. a Web search engine ranks a set of Web pages according to their relevance to a natural language(?) query;
+  1. a Web search engine ranks a set of Web pages according to their relevance to a natural language(?) query
   1. a speech recognizer decides among the possible transcriptions of a spoken utterance
-  1. [(+1)] automatically trained machine translation (involve `understanding’ but questions can be left unanswered)
+  1. [(+1)] automatically trained machine translation (involve _understanding_
+     but questions can be left unanswered)
 * task
   1. narrow the class of mappings (to a learnable one)
   1. select a mapping from the class that minimizes some measure of the error